derrickzhu147/derrickzhu147.github.io/_pages/about.md

 I am seeking highly motivated Ph.D. students with strong backgrounds in machine learning, generative modeling, or AI for Science to pursue cutting-edge research at Zhongguancun Academy.
 Interested candidates are encouraged to contact me via **[email](mailto:zhuyiheng@zgci.ac.cn)** with their CV and research interests.

-🎺 I am particularly excited about **AI for Sports and Health**, including sports video understanding, exercise for health, wearable intelligence, and personalized health management.
-Students interested in these topics, especially those working on multimodal foundation models and agents, are very welcome to reach out!
+🎺 \underline{I am particularly excited about **AI for Sports and Health**, including sports video understanding, exercise for health, wearable intelligence, and personalized health management.
+Students interested in these topics, especially those working on multimodal foundation models and agents, are very welcome to reach out!}

 🔥 News
 ======

-- <span style="color:#F29F58;">[2026.08]</span> One paper has been accepted to **Findings of EMNLP 2026**.
+- <span style="color:#F29F58;">[2026.08]</span> One **[paper](https://arxiv.org/abs/2609.14779)** has been accepted to **Findings of EMNLP 2026**.
 Congratulations to Mingze!
 - <span style="color:#F29F58;">[2026.06]</span> One **[paper](https://arxiv.org/abs/2603.11734)** has been accepted to **ECCV 2026**.
 Congratulations to Xiaoye!
 - <span style="color:#F29F58;">[2026.05]</span> Our **[paper](https://dl.acm.org/doi/abs/10.1145/3770855.3818885)** on **protein language models** has been accepted to **KDD 2026 AI4Sciences Track**.
 Congratulations to Mingze!
 - <span style="color:#F29F58;">[2026.05]</span> Our **[survey](https://www.nature.com/articles/s44386-026-00054-5)** on **controllable protein sequence design** has been accepted by **npj Drug Discovery**.